 Investors are becoming more interested in companies that follow ESG principles since they are far more sustainable, have more resources for long-term development, spend time optimizing their activities, and have superior financial performance (Halid et al., 2023).
 Sustainability, ethics, and corporate governance issues are all becoming part of the firm's non-financial measures.
 As a result, firms are focusing more on improving and reporting their ESG ratings.
 The ESG score's environmental, social, and governance pillars are divided into numerous areas.
-The ESG score, which is the average of all assessment ratings for each pillar, represents the company's achievement in terms of sustainability.
-It measures the company's efficiency and performance based on publicly available data.
+The ESG score, which is the average of all assessment ratings for each pillar, represents the company's efficiency and performance based on publicly available data.
 When a company's ESG score is higher, it performs better in the long run (Melinda & Wardhani, 2020).